ByteBiteChef/ByteBiteChef/README.md

 ## 🎓 Education
 - **Bootcamp:** SoyHenry boot camp, started end of March and finishing end of August.
--  Studied coding independently for about five months.
+-  I studied coding independently for about five months.

 ## 🌐 Languages
 - **Spanish:** Native